CRE Word Bank

 Like many industries commercial real estate has a language all its own that can be confusing for newcomers and, sometimes, even veteran brokers and developers.
 Here we will break down the crazy and headache-inducing CRE terminology for you to use whenever your brain could use a little extra CRE TLC.

 Did we miss something?
 Let us know!
 We always want to provide you with the best possible resources and welcome your help in making that reality.
-Email Samantha, TD&A’s marketing coordinator, with any additions/questions/comments/concerns!
+Email Amanda, TD&A’s marketing coordinator, with any additions/questions/comments/concerns!

 Looking for a real estate-related website?
 Check out our CRE Links!CRE Links